code-423n4/2021-02-slingshot-findings/pauliax/pauliax-submission.md

 ## Recommended Mitigation Steps
 emit `ModuleUnregistered` event in function unregisterSwapModule.

+# BUG 2
-# 2. Uniswap and Sushiswap modules approve the wrong amount when swapTokensForExactTokens is used
+Uniswap and Sushiswap modules approve the wrong amount when `swapTokensForExactTokens` is used
 ## Summary
 Uniswap and Sushiswap modules use the function parameter named amount when approving the router.
 In the case of swapTokensForExactTokens it should check and approve amountInMax, not amount.
 ## Risk Rating